pp3345/ykDroid/README.md

-# YubiDroid
+# ykDroid
-YubiDroid is an Android app that provides an interface for integrating the challenge-response functionality of YubiKeys into other apps.
+ykDroid is an Android app that provides an interface for integrating the challenge-response functionality of YubiKeys into other apps.
 Both USB and NFC (YubiKey NEO required for NFC) are supported on compatible devices.

 ## Integration
-YubiDroid provides an [Intent](https://developer.android.com/reference/android/content/Intent.html) called `net.pp3345.yubidroid.intent.action.CHALLENGE_RESPONSE`, which accepts an extra `byte[] challenge` and returns an extra `byte[] response`.
+ykDroid provides an [Intent](https://developer.android.com/reference/android/content/Intent.html) called `net.pp3345.ykdroid.intent.action.CHALLENGE_RESPONSE`, which accepts an extra `byte[] challenge` and returns an extra `byte[] response`.
-Upon invocation, YubiDroid will automatically detect which connection methods (USB and/or NFC) are available and show a dialog overlay with instructions to the user.
+Upon invocation, ykDroid will automatically detect which connection methods (USB and/or NFC) are available and show a dialog overlay with instructions to the user.

 Example code: